 These systematic reviews came up with different conclusions.
 For example, the review focused on flossing used 11 studies to conclude that there was no evidence that flossing plus toothbrushing was better than brushing alone.
-However, another review, which looked at 22 studies, concluded that “unsupervised flossing” offered no benefits, which gets to the heart of the issue with flossing: it’s hard to do right.
+However, another review, which looked at 22 studies, concluded that “unsupervised flossing” offered no benefits.
+This gets to the heart of the issue with flossing: it’s hard to do right.
 Many people might not know how to floss properly and therefore get no benefit from it.

 If You Don’t Use It, It Can’t Help